SHIONOGI Group’s Climate Change Strategies

 ・Promotion of energy conservation efforts to reduce energy intensity by 1% per year

-・Promotion of the introduction of high-efficiency equipment
+・Promotion of the introduction of highly energy-efficient equipment

 - Reduce GHG emissions.

-・Promotion of the introduction of high-efficiency equipment
+・Promotion of the introduction of highly energy-efficient equipment

 *9 SBTs (Science Based Targets): CO2 emissions reduction targets based on scientific data